mohammed-elkomy/Encryption_algorithms_Task/README.md

 Contains modest biginteger implementation using vectors as blocks of numbers, I tried multiplying numbers as repeated addition in logarithmic complexity(divide and conquer) of the number space :D as well as modular exponentiation as repeated multiplcation with logarithmic complexity (divide and conquer), divion as binary search :D also as (divide and conquer).. that was fun :D .

-I also implemented the extended GCD and modulo-inverse for establishing RSA communication.
+I also implemented the extended GCD and modulo-inverse for establishing RSA channel.

 ## PlayFair